 Further Training: Various courses are available from organizations such as www.hivsa.com.

 In order to gain counseling experience as a Psychology undergrad or honours graduate, many students and graduates volunteer their time at various NGO’s and NPO’s around South Africa.
 These organizations allow individuals to act as lay counsellors under the supervision of trained professionals.
 However, before a graduate may volunteer as a lay counselor, they will need to complete the training provided by the organization.
 This is so the graduate is fully versed in the procedures and protocols outlined by the organization.
-Should the lay counselor find themselves out of their depth in a counseling situation, a trained senior member of the organization staff is available to assist the lay counsellor and provide debriefing in needed.
+Should the lay counsellor find themselves out of their depth in a counselling situation, a trained senior member of the organization staff is available to assist the lay counsellor and provide debriefing in needed.
 More information can be found on the Cognition & Co Volunteering page.

 Further Training: Additional training will be done through the organization, and in some cases at the cost of the graduate.

 But I still want to become a Psychologist or Registered Counsellor?